BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_1_Generate_a_Payment_Request.md

 ## Creating an Invoice

-To create a new invoice on c-lightning you would use the `lightning-cli --network=testnet invoice` command.
+To create a new invoice on c-lightning you would use the `lightning-cli --testnet invoice` command.

 Here's how it would work with c-lightning, using arguments of an amount (in millisatoshis), a label, and a description.
 ```
-c$ lightning-cli --network=testnet invoice 100000 joe-payment "The money you owe me for dinner"
+c$ lightning-cli --testnet invoice 100000 joe-payment "The money you owe me for dinner"
 {
    "payment_hash": "07a1c4bd7a38b4dea35f301c173cd8f9aac253b66bd8404d7ad829f226342490",
    "expires_at": 1603305795,